2019 Sine Qua Non, SQN, Distenta I Grenache, California, Bottle (750ml)

 Guaranteed Provenance Fast Shipping

 RP99 "The 2019 Grenache Distenta I is composed of 76% Grenache, 9.3% Syrah, 8% Mourvedre, 4.3% Petite Sirah and 2.4% Viognier.
 It was fermented with 43.5% whole clusters (predominantly Grenache) and matured for 23 months in 26.5% new French oak.
 Deep ruby-purple in color, it explodes with scents of crushed blackberries and blueberries, tar, coffee beans, cracked pepper and thyme.
 The full-bodied palate has a frame of grainy tannins, seamless acidity and layer after layer of spicy and floral fruit.
 It has a latency that suggests it will continue to develop for many years in bottle.
 1,536 cases and 600 magnums will be released in the spring of 2022.
 This 2019 is made almost entirely from estate fruit—just 15% comes from the Bien Nacido Vineyard in the Santa Maria Valley.
 The rest of the fruit comes from estate vineyards The Third Twin (39%), Eleven Confessions (32%), Cumulus (11%) and Molly Aida (3%)."
-EB May 2022
+EB for TWA May 2022

 You may also like